 4 Causes of Bad Breath

 Nobody likes to have bad breath.
 Because of this, people try to avoid getting bad breath by skipping garlic and onion options when eating.
 Whether you’re on a date, in a business meeting, or just talking casually with a friend; bad breath can be seriously off-putting.
 Simply stated, bad breath is a very unattractive, repulsive quality.
-However, our team at Redondo Beach Dental Group in Manhattan Beach has come up with four causes so that you can try to avoid having unappealing breath as much as possible.
+However, our team at Redondo Beach Dental Group in Redondo Beach has come up with four causes so that you can try to avoid having unappealing breath as much as possible.
 Although most patients believe that food is the main cause of bad breath, there are actually other underlying issues that periodontics specialists have discovered to be the more serious culprits of bad breath that go beyond just a few select foods.

 In periodontics, bad breath can be a symptom of gum disease and many oral health problems.
 One of the causes can be sinus infections.
-Most Manhattan Beach patients don’t realize that excessive mucus from your nose running can cause issues for your mouth as well.
+Most Redondo Beach patients don’t realize that excessive mucus from your nose running can cause issues for your mouth as well.
 If you end up getting a sinus infection, it can build up mucus and bacteria in your mouth that can result in bad breath.
-If you think that this could be a reason that you’re experiencing bad breath, our dentists at our Manhattan Beach location would be glad to help schedule an appointment to check it out.
+If you think that this could be a reason that you’re experiencing bad breath, our dentists at our Redondo Beach location would be glad to help schedule an appointment to check it out.

 Sometimes certain medications you’re taking can have a factor on your overall health–even bad breath.
 It may seem odd, but according to dentists who specialize in periodontics, some medications used to alleviate other health problems may result in poor dental health.
 Depending on what the medication is for, it can cause certain side effects that lead to bad breath.
 For instance, mouth dryness is one of the most common effects of various medications that often results in an unpleasant odor.

-Although, for Manhattan Beach patients, it’s important to consider your stomach’s role in the cause of bad breath.
+Although, for Redondo Beach patients, it’s important to consider your stomach’s role in the cause of bad breath.
 A lot of people don’t know that bowel issues, bad digestion, and constipation can all affect the odor of your breath.
 If your digestion system isn’t working properly, you may not be breaking down foods as you should be.
 All of this can lead to unwanted bad breath that you may not even be aware of.

 Your sugar intake can have a significant effect on your breath, especially if you have diabetes.
 Diabetes causes your sugar levels to change frequently.
 Due to all the sugar, your mouth may end up having too much odor producing bacteria.
 Ultimately this can lead to gum disease and bad breath.
 Diabetes is just one of the other causes that most people don’t consider when thinking of reasons why they have bad breath.

 These are all common issues that can cause unpleasant smelling breath.
 Although food consumption does have an effect on your breath as well, it’s important to identify other causes that may have been a result of health issues.
-If you’re not exactly sure what’s causing your unpleasant bad breath, schedule an appointment in Manhattan Beach today at your local dental office.
+If you’re not exactly sure what’s causing your unpleasant bad breath, schedule an appointment in Redondo Beach today at your local dental office.
 Call Redondo Beach Dental Group at (310) 660-7726 today and we will be happy to see you and help identify what problems might be resulting in bad breath.